riodrwn/Hacktober2020/README.md

 ### 2. Star and Fork this Repository
 ###### You can star ⭐ and fork 🍽️ this repository on GitHub by navigating at the top of this repository.

 ###### GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.
-For example, GawangNich is the owner of the hacktoberfest repository, so the GitHub URL for this project is:
+For example, riodelord is the owner of the hacktoberfest repository, so the GitHub URL for this project is:

 <a href="https://riodelord.github.io/Hacktober2020/" target="blank"> https://riodelord.github.io/Hacktober2020/ </a>